RavenColEvol/venus-tokens/Readme.md

 ## Features
 ### 1. Linter
-Shows all css values which can be converted to venus design tokens
-### 2. Hover Preview
-When hovered on venus design variables shows details about the variable
+Identify hard-coded CSS values and receive suggestions for corresponding design tokens.
+This feature helps ensure your codebase is using standardized tokens, making it easier to maintain and update designs consistently.<br/>
+// DEMO HERE

-### 3. Autocomplete
+### 2. Autocomplete
-Shows autocomplete and suggestions for venus design tokens
+Utilize Autocomplete suggestions for design tokens.</br>
+// DEMO HERE

+### 3. Hover Preview
+See the exact value of the Design Token’s CSS custom properties on hover.</br>
+// DEMO HERE

 ### 4. Color Preview
-Preview venus design tokens color preview
+Preview design tokens colors in the editor.</br>
+// DEMO HERE

 ### 5. Quick Fix and Fix All Action
-Replace a css value with venus token with [CMD + .] or fix whole css file with [Ctrl+Shift+V]
+Replace a css value with venus token with [CMD + .] or fix whole css file with [Ctrl+Shift+V] (V for venus 😉) </br>
+// DEMO HERE